 - Effective Winter 2013, BIT 551 has been renamed TO 601, OMS 501 has been renamed TO 501, and OMS 551 has been renamed TO 551.

 - FIN 513 is offered for students pursuing a career in finance.
 Students may apply to take this class if they have waived ACC 502.
 FIN 513 fulfills the Finance core requirement.
-Students who pass FIN 513 do not take FIN 503 in Fall B.
+Students who pass FIN 513 do not take FIN 503 in Fall B. (For MBA students admitted in 2013, FIN 603 (3.0 cr) was offered as the Fast Track in Finance course and also fulfills the Finance core requirement.)

 - During Winter B of the first year, students participate in MAP (BA 553 - Multidisciplinary Action Projects).
 Students do not take additional coursework while enrolled in MAP due to time obligations and intensive group work, regardless of the MAP assignment location.
 We have identified a very few classes which do not require traditional class attendance during the MAP time frame, and these classes are the only exceptions to this MAP policy.